 Have you ever stopped to watch a YouTube ad?
-Most often we skip right through them, but occasionally one catches our eye and we listen.
-What is it about these that hook us?
-Is there a way to tap into this power in our own marketing?
+Most often we skip them, but occasionally, one catches our eye and we listen.
+What is it about those that hook us?
+Is there a way to tap into this power?

-This is what Drew Eric Whitman dives into with his book Cashvertising: How to Use More than 100 Secrets of Ad-Agency Psychology to Make Big Money Selling Anything to Anyone.
-In no time this book will help you know how to use the power of psychology to make appealing advertisements that get people buying.
+That’s exactly what Drew Eric Whitman explains in his book Cashvertising: How to Use More than 100 Secrets of Ad-Agency Psychology to Make Big Money Selling Anything to Anyone.
+In no time, this book will help you use the power of psychology to make appealing advertisements that get people to buy.